Video Workflow

-A strong storyboard and shot list workflow turns AI video from isolated experiments into directed sequences with continuity and rhythm.
+A strong storyboard and shot list workflow turns model-assisted video from isolated experiments into directed sequences with continuity and rhythm.

 Start with sequence goals, not isolated cool shots